Chelsea winger Hudson-Odoi returns to England squad after injury absence | Goal.com

 The talented winger has since featured in 10 matches across all competitions for Chelsea, scoring once, while helping the team climb to fourth in the Premier League table.

+Hudson-Odoi also appeared for England's U21's in a 5-1 win over Austria last month, scoring two goals and generally wreaking havoc in the final third of the pitch.

-Hudson-Odoi has been rewarded for his performances with a call up to England's squad, with the international break set to take effect next week.
+The Chelsea youngster has been rewarded for his recent performances with a call up to England's senior squad, with the international break set to take effect next week.

+Southgate's men only a need a single point to qualify for next year's European Championships, but will be expected to win against Montenegro at Wembley on November 14 in comfortable fashion, before taking in a trip to Kosovo three days later.

+Liverpool's Alex Oxlade-Chamberlain has also been brought back into the fold after a long period out of action, having contributed four goals in 12 matches for Jurgen Klopp's side at the start of the new season.

 More to follow.